Garden Soundscape Design: Calming Grasses, Birdsong & Water

 What is a therapeutic garden soundscape?

-A therapeutic garden soundscape uses natural sounds like wind, birds, and water to create a calming sensory environment.
+A therapeutic garden soundscape uses natural sounds like wind, birdsong, and water to create a calming sensory environment.

 Can birdsong really reduce stress?